pvlib/twoaxistracking/docs/source/index.md

 For a quick introduction to the package, check out the [intro tutorial](../notebooks/intro_tutorial) which demonstrates the main functionality.
 For further details, check out the [code documentation](../documentation).

-Here's an example of how shading affects over the course of one day for a hexagonal layout:
+An example of how shading varies over the course of one day for a hexagonal layout is shown below:

 ![gif demonstrating shading during one day](/shading_demonstration.gif)